Navigating Europe in 2019

 Themes and Risks Investors in Europe to Consider in 2019

 We are nearly 20 years into the new millennium and it is an unrecognizable place compared to when it started.
 Lehman is gone, Bear Stearns – gone, Merrill Lynch – acquired, Citigroup is a fraction of its former self.
-Blockbuster, Toys R Us, Woolworths all part of the history books now.
+Blockbuster, Toys R Us, Woolworths are all part of the history books now.
 Europe, where we focus our attention, is in the midst of a volatile redefinition and the pace of change poses a number of challenges for investors.
 In the following note, we highlight a few European investment themes and risks to follow in 2019:

 Political Surprises Have Recently Upended the Status Quo in Nearly Every Major Western European Country.
 Price in the Unexpected.

-Tunisian Mohamed Bouazizi’s self-immolation in 2010 set off a chain of events which culminated in the 2011 Arab Spring and subsequently, the Syrian War.
+Tunisian Mohamed Bouazizi’s self-immolation in 2010 set off a chain of events that culminated in the 2011 Arab Spring and subsequently, the Syrian War.
 By 2015, the number of migrants fleeing into Europe had increased to over 1 million people annually.